Meet the Woggels!: Plot

-During the opening of his couch factory, Jack (Alec Baldwin) discovers that his mother has been hospitalized in New York for a heart ailment.
-Jack initially rebuffs Liz's advice that his mother is clearly ill and is trying to orchestrate "the talk" about their true feelings for each other.
-They eventually have that talk, which greatly satisfies Liz.
+During the opening of his couch factory, Jack (Alec Baldwin) discovers that his mother Colleen (Elaine Stritch) has been hospitalized in New York for a heart ailment.
+Liz (Tina Fey) believes that the emotionally distant Colleen may be seriously ill and is trying to repair her relationship with Jack before it is too late.
+After much prodding from Liz, they eventually have a heartfelt conversation.

 Jenna (Jane Krakowski) is attempting to do everything on her "sexual walkabout" checklist.
-She fulfills several items by dating a popular children's entertainer (Clarke Thorell) and "Yokoing" his band.
-She realizes that the whole enterprise is a poor substitute for boyfriend Paul.
-On Liz's advice, Jenna goes over to Paul's to tell him this.
-However, she catches a glimpse of Paul intimately involved with another woman and an anthropomorphic couch.
+She fulfills several items by dating a popular children's entertainer (Clarke Thorell) and "Yoko"-ing his band.
+She realizes that the whole enterprise is a poor substitute for her boyfriend Paul, but is crushed to learn that Paul is intimately involved with another woman and an anthropomorphic couch.
 She leaves heartbroken.

 Tracy (Tracy Morgan) is mortified to learn that his oldest son, George Foreman, is planning to attend Stanford University.
 Fearful that his son has been "coddled" into becoming a nerd, he takes him around for the day to show him how Jordan men behave and induct him into his entourage.
-Although George, who has never spent much time with Tracy, is tempted to stay, Tracy eventually hints that he should go to college after all.
+George is tempted to stay and further reconnect with Tracy, but Tracy eventually hints that he should go to college after all.